TiagoFBBento/POWER_BI/pharmacy-sales-profitability/README.md

 # Pharmacy Sales & Profitability Analytics
-📊 Power BI Portfolio Project

 This project is part of my **data analytics portfolio** and was developed using **Power BI** in response to a *Pharmacy Sales & Profitability Analytics Data Challenge*.

-The dataset represents a **European pharmacy distributor operating across multiple countries**, with daily sales transactions by pharmacy and product.
-The goal of the project is to demonstrate how data can be transformed into **clear, actionable insights** that support business decision-making — even for users without a technical or analytics background.

 ---

-## 🧩 Stakeholder Questions (From the Original Briefing)
+## 🧩 Stakeholder Questions

-The dashboards were designed to answer a specific set of **business questions defined in the original challenge briefing**.
-These questions reflect the type of information stakeholders typically need to make informed decisions.

-The report addresses the following questions:

 - How do **revenue, units sold, and margin** change over time, and are there clear seasonal patterns?
 - Which **countries and regions** contribute the most to total revenue and margin?